nlzer/RoTilities/README.md

 RoTilities will have a few updates in upcoming weeks, if I don't forget about it.

 # Changelogs
+_15/01/2023_

+- Downloader finished.
+- Kill Roblox & Multiple Roblox Instances done.

 _14/01/2023_

-- Repo created
+- Repo created.
-- Initial feature (Kill roblox instance) added
+- Initial feature (Download) added.